 Yes - Use patron registration to create a NEW patron account following your library’s local patron registration policies.
 Patron’s other library account(s) remain in the database as is.
 Do NOT merge accounts into one.

-No - Replace barcode in existing account with barcode of new card for your library.
+No - Replace the barcode in the existing account with the barcode of the new card for your library.
 Update patron info, including Home Library and Permission Group to your library system